Hyacinthoides non-scripta: Uses

 Bluebells have had numerous uses over the centuries.
-There is little evidence of widespread medicinal use, but the bulbs contain muselage and inulin, a starchy substance which was used as a glue for bookbinding.
+There is little evidence of widespread medicinal use, but the bulbs contain mucilage and inulin, a starchy substance which was used as a glue for bookbinding.
 The Elizabethans also used the starch from the bluebell bulb to stiffen the fabrics of ruffs and collars.

 Bluebells are widely planted as garden plants, either among trees or in herbaceous borders.
 They flower at the same time as hyacinths, Narcissus and some tulips.
 They produce seed and reproduce vegetatively using bulb offsets, so can spread rapidly, and may need to be controlled as weeds.

 In common with other members of their genus, bluebells - particularly their bulbs - are normally considered to be toxic.
 Bluebells synthesise a wide range of chemicals with potential medicinal properties: they contain at least 15 biologically active compounds that may provide them with protection against insects and animals.
 Certain extracts – water-soluble pyrrolidine alkaloids – are similar to compounds tested for use in combating HIV and cancer.
 The bulbs of bluebells are used in folk medicine as a remedy for leucorrhoea, and as a diuretic or styptic, while the sap can be used as an adhesive.